WangXinRuo77/react2/webpack/react/README.md

 2. why webpack-dev-server recompile so snow and must reload this page?

-3. why webpack-dev-server will throw error new stop. it has threw more than 50 thousand
+3. why webpack-dev-server will throw error never stop. it has threw more than 50 thousand?

+4. how to make .css,.less,.sass,.styl etc, style file compiled by css-loader,less-loader,sass-loader,stylus-loader, and then make output in one css file?

 # resolved